Wapiti08/UTLParser/README.md

 ## Explaination of Dataset

-- IoT23 (structured logs) --- network traffic:
-    - label information
-        - attack (part of APT):
-            indictors that there was some type of attack from the infected device to another host
-        - C & C (part of APT):
-            the infected device was connnected to a CC server
-        - DDoS:
-            ddos attack is being executed by the infected device
-        - FileDownload (part of APT):
-            a file is being downloaded to the infected device
-        - HeartBeat (periodic similar connections) packets sent on this connection are used to keep a track on the infected host
-        - Mirai (botnet)
-            similar patterns
-        - Okiru (botnet)
-            same parameters
-        - PortScan (part of APT)
-        - Torii (botnet)
-            same parameters

-    - related field and its number
-        - id.resp_h (5) ----> C & C
-        - id.resp_p (6) ----> Malware, HeartBeat, Port Scan
-        - conn_state (12) ----> Port Scan

-    - choosen fields to extract features
-        - ts? -- time series --- dynamic beyasian network
-        - id.orig_h, id.orig_p, id.resp_h, id.resp_p
-        - resp_bytes ---- filedownload
-        - conn_state ---- port scan
-        - feature analysis? --- other features

 - AIT (fox) --- pure unstructured logs:

     - used for intrusion detection systems, federated learning, alert aggregation